 After a thorough site evaluation, the manhole cover is opened, an air monitor device is lowered to test the levels of oxygen, the presence of hydrogen sulfide gas, carbon monoxide gas and lower explosive limit levels.
 Once completed, they set up the safety and non-safety equipment needed for installation, which includes:

 Communication is key between the field expert in the manhole and field expert(s) above ground.

 “Depending on the pipe size and everything I have at my disposal, one installation can take as little as 15 minutes if all goes well,” says Kubesh.

 A GIS-based application captures the following installation information:

 The data is downloaded over two weeks and uploaded to a server where it can be reviewed and analyzed for I&I contribution based on wet weather events.
 “If we know a significant rain event is forecasted, we will go out and download data before the event,” says Kubesh.

 The flow data can be used to identify problem areas and establish additional investigation measures to target specific I&I sources.

 Additional steps cities can take to reduce or stop inflow and infiltration include: conducting manhole inspections, smoke testing, dye testing, closed-circuit television (CCTV) inspections or private property inspection.

-Inflow and infiltration (I/I) can result in negative environmental impacts, regulatory compliance issues, higher treatment costs, basement backups and excess wear and tear on the collection system.
-Sewer flow monitoring is the first step in identifying where problems are occurring and isolate the areas that have the highest contribution of I/I by establishing a flow monitoring program.
+I&I can result in negative environmental impacts, regulatory compliance issues, higher treatment costs, basement backups and excess wear and tear on the collection system.
+Sewer flow monitoring is the first step in identifying where problems are occurring and isolate the areas that have the highest contribution of I&I by establishing a flow monitoring program.